robertstaddon/mijireh-checkout-for-gravity-forms/readme.txt

 4. Mijireh Checkout Stats Page

 == Changelog ==

+= 1.0.8 =
+* Fix: Update admin_update_payment() code to use updated code from Gravity Forms PayPal addon.
+This should resolve the issue with amounts over $1,000 displaying incorrectly in the entry sidebar.

 = 1.0.7 =
 * Fix: Repair bug that triggered PHP Fatal error when returning from a successful payment